cksystemsteaching/selfie/README.md

 pc==0x10168(~6): beq t0,zero,6: t0==0(0x0),zero==0(0x0) |- pc==0x10168 -> pc==0x10180
 ```

-Here is the official RISC-V ISA specification of the `beq` instruction which uses an addressing mode we have not seen yet explicitly called *pc-relative* addressing:
+Here is the official RISC-V ISA specification of the `beq` instruction which uses an addressing mode we have not seen yet explicitly called *pc-relative addressing*:

 `beq rs1,rs2,imm`: `if (rs1 == rs2) { pc = pc + imm } else { pc = pc + 4 }` with `-2^12^ <= imm < 2^12^` and `imm % 2 == 0`